Skip to content

 • kube_oidc_client_id should be set to kubelogin

-• kube_oidc_client_secret should be set to a Dex client secret generated with the apps config, it can be found in ${CK8S_CONFIG_PATH}/secrets.yaml under the key dex.kubeloginClientSecret after running ck8s init (see instructions on deploying apps).
+• kube_oidc_client_secret should be set to a Dex client secret generated with the apps configuration, it can be found in ${CK8S_CONFIG_PATH}/secrets.yaml under the key dex.kubeloginClientSecret after running ck8s init (see instructions on deploying apps).

 create_oidc_kubeconfig: true